 Meanwhile, after Railway Platform, Ramani played a princess again, who falls for a monk and devotee of Buddha, Bhikshu Anand (Chetan Anand) and takes solace in the teachings of the Buddha through him.
 The film was Arpan/Anjali (1957), labelled by Anand as ‘an ancient Buddhist tale’ in the film’s credits.
 There seems to be some confusion of the film’s title as it has always been referred to as Anjali even by Anand himself in an article he wrote on the making of the film.
 But the title in the print of the film says Arpan.
 It was her fourth and final film with Chetan Anand following Taxi Driver, Joru Ka Bhai (1955) – which introduced Vijay Anand in a lead role and Jaidev as an independent composer – and Funtoosh.
 She is okay enough in the film but the attention yet again goes to how eye-catching and alluring she looks in the period costumes, designed by MS Sathyu, rather than her performance.

 Ramani then returned to her roots, playing the female lead in post-Independent India’s first ever film in the Sindhi language, Abana (1958).
-Today, the film, set against the backdrop of the Partition with some fine music composed by Bulo C Rani, is remembered more for ’60s star Sadhana’s first appearance on the silver screen, playing Ramani younger sister.
+Today, the film, with some fine music composed by Bulo C Rani, is remembered more for ’60s star Sadhana’s first appearance on the silver screen, playing Ramani younger sister.

 Ramani’s last few films were undistinguished and were largely B-films like Jungle King (1959) and the much, much delayed Awara Ladki (1967), where she starred opposite Sudesh Kumar, besides the already mentioned Bhagwan Aur Shaitan and Return of Mr. Superman.
 She also played a supporting role in the Lekhraj Bhakri directed Manoj Kumar-Ameeta starrer, Ma Beta (1962).